guumaster/random-collections/KRE-notes.md.md

 This two concepts alone provides great flexibility.
 You can decide to have one engine per client.
 Or for a smaller company just a single engine with a runtime per client.
 Up to you.

 **Version**
 A version is the sum of all the code and models that make your solution work.
 This is an important idea for us, if you make changes at any level, model or code, you have a new version that must be uploaded.
 This make version inmutable entities.
 Easier to track over time and debug.
-You can have multiple versions of your solution deployed within the same runtime.
+You can have multiple versions of your solution running within the same runtime.

 **KRT**
 ¿And how you create and deploy your version?
 You create a KRT file.
 This is a package that contains the code, the model and a definition file of your solution.
 This is the file that you can upload and would be managed by the engine.